-The application of quantile regression methods to panel data analysis has proven to be especially challenging (e.g., Koenker, 2005, Section 8.7).
+The application of quantile regression methods to panel data analysis has proven to be especially challenging (e.g., Koenker, 2004 and Koenker, 2005, Section 8.7).
 The non-linearity and non-smoothness of the quantile regression criterion function in its parameters is a key obstacle.
 In an important paper, Kato, Galvao and Montes-Rojas (2012) show that a linear quantile regression model with individual and quantile-specific intercepts is consistent and asymptotically normal in an asymptotic sequence where both N and T grow.
 Unfortunately T must grow quickly relative to rates required in other large-N, large-T panel data analyses (e.g., Hahn and Newey, 2004).
-In a recent working paper, Arellano and Bonhomme (2013), develop correlated random effects estimators for panel data quantile regression.
+In a recent working paper, Arellano and Bonhomme (2016), develop correlated random effects estimators for panel data quantile regression.
 They extend a method of Wei and Carroll (2009), developed for mismeasured regressors, to operationalize their identification results.
-Other recent attempts to integrate quantile regression and panel data include Abrevaya and Dahl (2008), Rosen (2012), Chernozhukov, Fernández-Val, Hahn and Newey (2013) and Chernozhukov, Fernandez-Val, Hoderlein, Holzmann and Newey (2014).
-We return to the relationship between our own and prior work at the conclusion of the paper.
+Other recent attempts to integrate quantile regression and panel data include Abrevaya and Dahl (2008), Rosen (2012), Chernozhukov, Fernández-Val, Hahn and Newey (2013), Harding and Lamarche (2014) and Chernozhukov, Fernández-Val, Hoderlein, Holzmann and Newey (2015).
+We return to the relationship between our own and prior work in the supplemental appendix to our paper: see Graham, Hahn, Poirier and Powell (2016).

 Our contribution is a quantile regression method that accommodates some of the possibilities afforded by panel data.
-A key attraction of panel data for empirical researchers is in its ability to control for unobserved correlated heterogeneity (e.g., Chamberlain, 1984).
+A key attraction of panel data for empirical researchers is its ability to control for unobserved correlated heteroegeneity (e.g., Chamberlain, 1984).
 A key attraction of quantile regression, in turn, is its ability to accommodate heterogeneous effects (e.g., Abrevaya, 2001).
 Our method incorporates both of these attractions.
 Our approach is a "fixed effects" one: it leaves the structure of dependence between the regressors and unobserved heterogeneity unrestricted.
 We further study identification and estimation in settings where T is small and N is large.